How to Choose A Bank Account

 Lissa Prudencio

-Lissa Prudencio, AFC®, is the Founder of Wealth for Women of Color.
-She believes the financial world and building wealth should be a more inclusive space.
+Lissa Prudencio is an Accredited Financial Counselor® and the Founder of Wealth for Women of Color.
+Her goal is simple: she wants to see more women of color winning in finances, and in life.
+Across platforms, she empowers women of color to take action towards building wealth.
+Lissa believes the financial world and building wealth should be a more inclusive space.

 You might also like: